-While a single year produces over 782,000 American divorces, this isn’t something to be taken lightly.
-Divorce is a serious decision that can usually be prevented if both parties are willing to put the effort in to do so.
-You don’t want to lose the person that you’ve chosen to spend your life with if you can help it, so read on to learn how to prevent divorce and get your relationship back on track.
+Every year in the US, over 782,000 couples end up getting divorced.
+Divorce is a serious decision that can usually be prevented if both parties are willing to put the effort.
+You don’t want to lose the person that you’ve chosen to spend your life with, so read on to learn how to prevent divorce and get your relationship back on track.

 Talk Things Through Independently